MrFade321/Hacking_World_of_Warcraft/README.md

 # 🎯 The Goal

 So, what’s the aim of this project?
 It's all about exploring new systems and methods for reversing binaries while having a laugh at WoW's server anti-cheat logic.
 My mission?
-To whip up a program that lets me catch and edit WoW packets before they hit the server.
+To write up a program that lets me catch and edit WoW packets before they hit the server.

 **P.S.** Just to clarify, this isn’t a how-to guide on hacking or sharing any risky code.
 Everything here is done on the live version of WoW.
 Let’s keep it safe and fun!